 PS: Rob Walker and I make a brief appearance or two in the 2021 documentary Objects, directed by Vin Liota.
 In February, Objects was screened at BigSkyDocFest in Missoula; and in July it was screened at the LA International Film Festival.

-I’m also the editor of SEMIOVOX, our consultancy’s eponymous website.
+I’m the editor here at SEMIOVOX, our consultancy’s eponymous website.
 Here’s what we published during 2022.

 Last month, we began publishing MAKING SENSE WITH…, a new series of Q&As dedicated to understanding what makes semioticians tick.
 I’ve persuaded a couple dozen (so far) of my commercial-semiotics colleagues from around the world to answer the same 10 questions.